iqbal-rashed/ytdlp-nodejs/readme.md

 - `url`: The URL of the video to download or stream.
 - `options` (optional): Additional options to pass to `yt-dlp`:
   - `onData`: A callback that is triggered when data is received from `yt-dlp`.
+  - `onProgress`: An callback function to track progess of downloading.

 #### Returns: